reverseslayer/GameServerStandard/README.md

 ## Usage

 Follow the example listed in Program.cs inside the CLI
-Note: All datatypes that are sent to the server, The server needs to be aware of.
+Note: All datatypes that are sent to the server, The server needs to be aware of when in Athouritative mode.

 Create the server
 ```c#